sciZer0/7/v/README.md

 This paper proposes an idea (set of ideas/solutions) about a revolutionary blockchain protocol.

-The protocol is considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.
+The protocol is described through the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain — being built based on the given protocol.

 The chief ideas/solutions — including on the new native token with the decreasing total-supply, and on the new approach to consensus — are revealed fully.